Understanding Holiday Stress Through a Trauma-Informed Lens

 If a seasonal trigger creates a strong emotional reaction, use a float back to explore:

-• What earlier memory is the emotion connected to
+What earlier memory is the emotion connected to?

-• How old does the client feel in this moment
+How old does the client feel in this moment?

-• What bodily sensations are present Floatback helps clients make sense of overwhelming feelings instead of assuming they are “just stressed.”
+Floatback helps clients make sense of overwhelming feelings instead of assuming they are “just stressed.”

 3. Target Present Triggers With Modified BLS